 - Extended warranty protection on select purchases

 Travel protection benefits include secondary coverage for rental car collision and damage waiver.
 This coverage limits your out-of-pocket expenses if your rental car is involved in an accident or vandalized.

 For additional card security, Capital One can give you a virtual credit card number you can use for online purchases.
 This makes it less likely for your account information to be stolen as these virtual numbers only work once.
-If your fraudulent purchases are made, the $0 liability coverage means you don’t need to pay for purchases you didn’t authorize.
+If your fraudulent purchases are made, the $0 liability on unauthorized charges means you don’t pay for purchases you didn’t authorize.

 Who Should Apply for the Capital One Platinum Credit Card?